simonelnahas/savant-ide/README.md

 The [previous iteration](https://ide.zilliqa.com) of Scilla IDE was useful for context-free testing of arbitrary Scilla smart contracts.
-However, its user experience was not ideal for testing of complex contracts due to the need to manually copy-and-paste state transitions and/or manually to adjust parameters simulate real blockchain behavior.
+However, its user experience was not ideal for testing of complex contracts due to the need to manually copy-and-paste state transitions and/or to manually adjust parameters to simulate real blockchain behavior.

 It was a time sink for developers coming looking for a quick and easy way to try Scilla out.
 Savant attempts to address this shortcoming by